Introductory Issues in 1 Chronicles

 Use of traditional material

-There appear to be many contradictions in the Chronicler’s use of traditional material.
-Without denying that this is sometimes the case, it is important to recognize that the Chronicler’s usual way of achieving a new portrayal of the past was by omitting or rearranging parallel material, a practice that may not have appeared as obtrusive to his audience as it does to us.
+There appear to be what many would call “contradictions” between the traditional material found in Samuel/Kings and the Chronicler’s use of it.
+Without denying that this is sometimes the case, it is important to recognize that the Chronicler’s usual way of achieving a new portrayal of the past was by omitting or rearranging parallel material, a method that may not have appeared as obtrusive to the ancients as it does to us.
 It is probable, judging from other postexilic literature, that the Chronicler’s relatively free use of the tradition was commensurate with the practice of his contemporaries.
+Modern readers should also be aware that the ancient literature of the Bible was not bound by the so-called “law of noncontradiction” as it developed in (often post-biblical) Greek thought and has become commonplace today.
+Insofar as two apparently contradictory statements can appear side-by-side in the same biblical book without issue (e.g., Proverbs 26:4-5), it should not surprise us that the Chronicler (not to mention the final redactors of the biblical canonA canon is a general law or principle by which something is judged.
+The body of literature in the Old and New Testaments is accepted by most Christians as being canonical (that is, authentic and authoritative) for them.
+More) was comfortable with employing didactic divergence as a literary device vis-à-vis earlier sources.

 What kind of book is Chronicles?

-Recent interpretation, rejecting modern designations such as “history,” “theology,” “midrash,” or “exegesis,” tends to see Chronicles as a “Rewritten Bible.”
-This genre, found in the Dead Sea Scrolls at Qumran, can be described as a narrative that follows Scripture closely but includes additional material and interpretation.
-It is quite clear that Chronicles takes over other biblical texts, especially Samuel and Kings, to a greater degree than any other canonical book–and it has obviously augmented that material in a variety of ways.
+Recent interpretation, rejecting modern designations such as “history,” “theology,” “midrashMidrash in Judaism refers to methods of interpretation or exegesis.
+Midrashic exegesis is intended to derive a deeper meaning from a text.
+More,” or “exegesis,” tends to see Chronicles as a “Rewritten Bible.”
+This genreA genre is a type or category of something, often literature.
+Form criticism (see) begins with sorting biblical literature into various genres.
+More, found in the Dead Sea Scrolls at Qumran, can be described as a narrative that follows Scripture closely but includes additional material and interpretation.
+It is quite clear that Chronicles uses other biblical texts, especially Samuel and Kings, to a greater degree than any other canonical book–and it has obviously augmented that material in a variety of ways.